A Fabulous One Day in Parma, Italy: What to See and Eat

 One Day in Parma, Italy

-The Cathedral is closed every day from 12 PM to 3 PM.
+The Duomo is closed daily from 12 PM to 3 PM.

 Battistero di Parma

-The baptistery opens every day from 10 AM to 6 PM.
+The Baptistery is open daily from 10 AM to 6 PM.

-You can also visit a local salumeria (delicatessen).
-There are many throughout the city center.
-Salumeria Garibaldi came highly recommended to us, but it was closed the day we were there.
+If you have time, visit a salumeria in the city center.
+Salumeria Garibaldi came highly recommended to us, but it happened to be closed the day we were there.

 Tour Ideas: